sentry-demos/sentry-native/README.md

 #### What's Happening
 `make bin/example` creates debug symbols and executables
 `make setup_release` creates a Sentry Release and associates git commits
-`make run` sends 2 Events to Sentry.
+`make run` executes `src/example.c` which sends 2 Events to Sentry.
 1 is for a native crash and the other is a Sentry Capture Message.
 First it removes any outstanding .dmp files from ./sentry-db
 `make clean` only needs to be run if you're trying to re-run `make bin/example`

 ## Windows
-TODO `set` DSN
+Do everything in Visual Studio Code and set the DSN first.
 1. download Premake5.exe
 2. cd premake5 and
 premake5.exe vs2017 <---creates a solution, a wrapper around projects that ref each other